InnovatiffPL/VoicePal/README.md

 > XSS & Code Injection
 The application is protected from XSS and code injection attacks using filenames, thanks to server-side sanitization and safe text rendering on the frontend.
 No further text input from users is currently supported, so no additional sanitization is required for fields.

+> CORS Policy (Testing/Development)
+For public testing, evaluation, and integration convenience, the backend is configured with a global, open CORS policy.

 [Security details](/SECURITY.md)

 ## Infrastructure